India to rexamine BPCL divestment after planned expansion - source - NewsBreak

 India to rexamine BPCL divestment after planned expansion - source

-NEW DELHI, May 18 (Reuters) - India's government will have another look at plans for the divestment of Bharat Petroleum Corp Ltd (BPCL) (BPCL.NS) after the state-run refiner completes the planned expansion of some projects, a source told reporters on Wednesday.
+NEW DELHI (Reuters) - India’s government will have another look at plans for the divestment of Bharat Petroleum Corp Ltd (BPCL) after the state-run refiner completes the planned expansion of some projects, a source told reporters on Wednesday.

 The government put the privatisation of BPCL on hold as it only got a single bid, the source, who did not want to be named, said.